jcnelson/nftree/README.md

 application for the NFTs, and then just take the money and leave.

 * It underutilizes and under-rewards the user community.
-Selling NFTs to would-be users this way only encourages them to hype the NFT project in a bid to find a "greater fool" to which to sell the NFT.
+Selling NFTs to would-be users this way only encourages them flip NFTs, instead of trying to make the project itself better.
 This is unsustainable, because nothing appreciates forever.
-Moreover, this does not align users' incentives with helping make the NFT-based project successful at providing the service it originally advertised -- the user has no reason to hold onto the NFT unless the access to the goods or services it represents are already finished.
+If the NFT is sold as a way to raise funds to build out some good or service that the NFT will eventually be used to access, then this introduces a window of time where users would rather buy and flip NFTs instead of commit to the project long-term (distorting the market and creating a moral hazard for the NFT creators).

 These problems are addressed by NFTrees.